PombertLab/MMH/README.md

 SOG00004	sp|Q2TA24|VATO_BOVIN	1.8e-14	V-type proton ATPase 21 kDa proteolipid subunit c''	Bos	Bos taurus	Bos taurus SOG00005	sp|P26659|RAD15_SCHPO	7.2e-233	General transcription and DNA repair factor IIH helicase subunit XPD	Schizosaccharomyces	Schizosaccharomyces pombe	Schizosaccharomyces pombe (strain 972 / ATCC 24843)
 ```

+## About runtime
+Note that due to its sheer size, running searches against the trEMBL databases will be slow.
+We recommend queries against the curated (but much smaller) Swiss-Prot database.
+For example, using the HMM models generated from the FASTA files in the `Example/FASTA/` directory as queries, searches ran for 24 and 6573 seconds agaisnt the `swiss` and `trembl` databases, respectively (on an Intel i5-12500H mobile CPU).

 ## Funding and acknowledgments
 This work was supported by the National Institute of Allergy and Infectious Diseases of the National Institutes of Health (award number R15AI128627) to Jean-Francois Pombert.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.